Last updated: July 6, 2021

 Of course, we should fellowship on the Sabbaths when we can (Hebrews 10:24-25).
 God’s Holy Days, like the Feast of Tabernacles, are another opportunity for that (cf. Leviticus 23:2; Romans 12:1).

 In the 20th century, particularly in the early days of the old Radio Church of God, people often had to wait years for an opportunity to hear sermons or have contact with other like-minded Christians.
 To better serve our scattered brethren in the 21st century, we put out a weekly email titled Letter to the Brethren.
-It has a suggested Sabbath service, as well as, when appropriate, Holy Day information.
+It has a suggested Sabbath service, as well as, when appropriate, Holy Day information–hence sermons are regularly available for our scattered brethren and other interested persons.

 Pray and be patient, and trust that God (Proverbs 3:5-7) will call others that you can fellowship with.